logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/flink.md

 ## Configure your Flink cluster

-Add the following configuration to the `flink-conf.yaml` application:
+Add the following configuration to the `flink-conf.yaml`:

 ```
 flink.hadoop.hops.ssl.keystore.name: replace_this_with_actual_path/keyStore.jks